Frequently Asked Questions

 A warm water-proof jacket is also a good idea.

-We provide towels for the rooms and pool but you may want to bring on for the beach.
+We provide towels for the rooms and pool but you may want to bring a towel for the beach.

 Mozambique uses the same electrical adapters as South Africa.
 Most international adapters don't work in Mozambique or South Africa.